luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 So if you have see this problem with your host, potentially 3 options:

 #.
 Switch to a shorter USB3 cable (say 1 meter) will very likely make the problem disappear.  `These <https://www.amazon.com/gp/product/B07S4G4L4Z/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1>`__ 1 meter (3.3 ft.) cables are a nice length and are now what we ship with DepthAI USB3 variants.
 #.
 Force USB2 mode with :code:`--force_usb2` option (examples below).
-This will allow use of the long cable still, and many DepthAI usecases do not necessitate USB3 communication bandwidth - USB2 is plenty.
+This will allow use of the long cable still, and many DepthAI use cases do not necessitate USB3 communication bandwidth - USB2 is plenty.
 #.
 Upgrade from Ubuntu 16.04 to Ubuntu 18.04.

 Forcing USB2 Communication